f-fuchs/ObsidianNotes/ComputerVision/Object Detection.md

 ---
 dg-publish: true
 ---

+# Object Detection

-The goal of object detection is to predict a set of bounding boxes and category labels for each object of interest
+The goal of object detection is to predict a set of bounding boxes and category labels for each object of interest.